Iqbal Siddiqui

 He played one Test in 2001, against England.
-England had gained a meager 5 run lead at the start of India's second innings.
-Captain Saurav Ganguly sent Siddiqui in to bat, even though his regular position was in the tail, and he hit the winning runs in his only ever Test match to date, a record he shares with Australian player Jeff Moss.
+England had gained a meager 5-run lead at the start of India's second innings.
+Captain Saurav Ganguly sent Siddiqui in to bat, even though his regular position was in the tail.
+He hit the winning runs in his only Test match to date, a record he shares with Australian player Jeff Moss.

 Despite having played only one Test, Iqbal Siddiqui is the only Indian other than Manoj Prabhakar till date to open both the bowling and batting on debut, in Test matches.

 In the 2006 cricket season he played for Sevenoaks Vine in the Kent cricket league.